toghrulabdullayev/toghrulabdullayev/README.md

 ### About Me

-I am a full-stack software engineer with two years of experience in modern web and mobile application development.
+I am a full-stack developer with two years of experience in modern web and mobile application development.
 My programming foundation centers on C#, Go, and TypeScript.
 Utilizing these languages, I work with backend and frontend frameworks such as ASP.NET Core, Node.js, React, and Angular to design clean, maintainable, and structured architectures.

 Currently, my work involves building microservices-based applications using ASP.NET Core and Go, with an emphasis on modular backend design, performance-oriented service communication, and containerization.
 I spend my time studying software design patterns, learning about the architecture of data-intensive systems, and working on both frontend and backend integrations.